mx2913/funkwhale/docs/user_documentation/channels/follow_channel.md

 ```

 That's it!
 You can now see the channel's content on your pod.
 Other users of your pod can also see this channel.

+## Follow a Funkwhale podcast with a podcatcher

+You can follow podcasts published in channels using a standard podcatcher.
+To do this:

+1. Select the channel you want to follow.
+The channel details page opens.
+2. Select the feed button ({fa}`feed`).
+The {guilabel}`Subscribe to this channel` window appears.
+3. Select {guilabel}`Copy` under the {guilabel}`Subscribe via RSS` to copy the channel's {abbr}`RSS (Really Simple Syndication)` feed URL.
+4. Paste the URL in your podcatcher.

+That's it!
+Your podcatcher fetches the podcast details from Funkwhale.